top of page

 Habitat: Breed in marshes and other green, open spaces.

-Description: Males are black with a large red-orange wing patch.
-Females are brown with darker streaks
+Description: Males are black with a sizeable red-orange wing patch.
+Females are brown with darker streaks.

 grackle_edited.jpg